localmin/Multi-channel-NMF/README.md

  ### Default Setting

- +* This default program execute a simulation by real number.
+ * This default program execute a simulation by real number.

- +
- +If you want to deal with real data, change
- +codes, for example, "parameter_setting.m", "input_data.m" etc, for your use.
+ If you want to deal with real data, change codes, for example, "parameter_setting.m", "input_data.m" etc, for your use.
- +

   * Size of the observation matrix: 12 × 20

   * Channel number: 2